corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 The flow returns a `200` response, including the `flowId` (a `uuid`) and the `clientId`.

 5. Take the `flowId` from the previous step to check the flow's status.
-Again under the **FlowStarterRPCOps** heading, run the GET request for flow outcomes (`GET /flowstarter/flowoutcome/{flowid}`).
-Enter the `flowId` from the response in step 4.
+Under the **FlowStarterRPCOps** heading, run the GET request for flow outcomes (`GET /flowstarter/flowoutcome/{flowid}`).
+Enter the `flowId` from the response in [step 4](xxx).

-The flow returns a `200` response and includes these items in the response body:
+The flow returns a `200` response, which includes these items in the response body:

 * Flow status
 * Signatures of both parties
 * ID of the state

-6. Now let's test the contract code.
+6. Test the contract code.
 This time, try to send a probe to Pluto with `planetaryOnly` set to `true`.

 ```
 {